Program FAQs

 Yes.
 However, applicants must wait a minimum of 12 months after receiving a denial letter from Hero Dogs to re-apply.

-Are there any fees, costs, or obligations associated with applying for or training to receive a Hero Dog?
+Are there any fees, costs, or obligations associated with obtaining a Hero Dog?

 There is no application fee and no charge to you for a Hero Dog or for any of the associated training.
 However, because you will need to forward certain medical and other records to us as part of our application process, you will be responsible for any copying or postage charges for such documents.
 You will also need to provide your own transportation to and from training and, as a result will be responsible for any costs associated with doing so.